dikortis/LetsTalkETC/Episodes/Episode_15.md

-and then win right because there aren't there are various practical reasons for that it and it you can get there incrementally whereas this this switch to purity although it gains you so much it is a it is a there is a big switching cost there and so I'm not I'm not convinced that people that will ever become mainstream but it could be good for the you know like the dominant language like like Java is now um well I think inviting pretty good it's good for yeah right but it could for higher and stuff I think
+and then win right because there aren't there are various practical reasons for that it and it you can get there incrementally whereas this switch to purity although it gains you so much it is a there is a big switching cost there and so I'm not convinced that people that will ever become mainstream but it could be good for the you know like the dominant language like Java is now well I think inviting pretty good it's good for but it could for higher and stuff I think